-That’s super exciting and, even though I am an elopement advocate, there’s something very powerful about committing your life to someone in front a group of folks who probably won’t be together under the same roof again.
+That’s super exciting and, even though we are elopement advocates, there’s something very powerful about committing your life to someone in front a group of folks who probably won’t be together under the same roof again.
 Like, ever.

 But you’ve been sold the myth that your wedding day is your day [specifically as a bride, because groom who?]

 This is wrong.

 THOUGH YOUR WEDDING MAY BE ABOUT YOU, IT ISN’T FOR YOU; NOT REALLY.

 That being said, here are four simple ways to show your guests that you are a considerate and gracious host.